 Paul Friedman is the founder and Executive Director of Safer Country, a gun violence prevention non-profit focused on keeping guns out of unsafe hands.
 He is inspired by the memory of his great aunt, Elizabeth Shulkin, who was shot and killed in Florida on December 1, 1981.

 Of note, one of Elizabeth’s brothers, and Paul’s great uncle, the Hon.
 Sam Friedman, was the subject of the 2017 movie, Marshall, about the criminal defense of Joseph Spell in 1940-41, which had Thurgood Marshall’s input.

 Prior to Safer Country, Paul served as Executive Director of the Virginia Tech Victims (VTV) Family Outreach Foundation, during which time he worked with the City of Alexandria and Virginia Tech’s local graduate schools to create a tree grove in Chinquapin Park to honor the victims and survivors of the April 16, 2007 massacre.

 Paul graduated with a B.A. in Politics from Brandeis University and a J.D. from New York Law School.
 In 1987, Paul moved to Washington, DC, worked on Capitol Hill.
-In 1988, he worked for Paul Simon for President and the Dukakis/Bentsen campaign.
-In 1990, he was elected Chair of the Ward 6 Democrats and became the PAC Director for Environmental Action, where he wrote that year’s Dirty Dozen.
-Towards the end of 1991, Paul married his lovely wife, Lori, moved to Alexandria, and got involved in local politics and community causes.
+In 1988, he was a Field Organizer in Iowa for Paul Simon for President (where he had the privilege of informing Sen. Simon that he had received the Des Moines Register endorsement for the Democratic nomination) and an Advance Man for the Dukakis/Bentsen campaign.